Continuous Combinatorics of Abelian Group Actions: The continuous chromatic number of

 Note that in the proof of Lemma~\ref{main} only condition (iii) of the function $f$ is used to guarantee that $z$ is a hyper-aperiodic element.
 The other two conditions will be used in the proof of the following theorems.

-\subsection{The continuous chromatic number of $F(2^{\Z^2})$}
+\section{The continuous chromatic number of $F(2^{\Z^2})$}

-In this section we give a self-contained proof for the fact that there are no continuous chromatic $3$-colorings on $F(2^{\Z^2})$.
-It has been proved in \cite{gao_countable_2015} that there is a continuous chromatic $4$-coloring on $F(2^{\Z^2})$.
+In this section we give a self-contained proof for the fact that there are no continuous proper $3$-colorings on $F(2^{\Z^2})$.
+It has been proved in \cite{gao_countable_2015} that there is a continuous proper $4$-coloring on $F(2^{\Z^2})$.
 Combining these results, we conclude that the continuous chromatic number for $F(2^{\Z^2})$ is exactly $4$.

-\begin{thmn} There is no continuous $3$-coloring of $F(2^{\Z^2})$.
+\begin{thmn} There is no continuous proper $3$-coloring of $F(2^{\Z^2})$.
 Consequently, the continuous chromatic number of $F(2^{\Z^2})$ is $4$. \end{thmn}

 As an immediate corollary, we conclude that for any $n\geq 2$, the continuous chromatic number for $F(2^{\Z^n})$ is exactly $4$.

 \begin{corn} For any $n\geq 2$ the continuous chromatic number of $F(2^{\Z^n})$ is $4$. \end{corn}